We believe that everybody should have access to content that informs, inspires and empowers.

-We want to create a pan-African community consisting of millions of members, all learning and debating important African issues in a safe and trusted environment.
+We want to create a pan-African community consisting of millions of members, all learning and debating topics that they care about in a safe and trusted environment.

 The key to pan-African communication is listening.
-From financial literacy to the environment, R:Ed is a community where millions of Africans learn and discuss key African issues.
-Constantly monitoring, analysing and adapting to our audience, we successfully manage to bridge the gap between other cultures and the direction of their needs.
+From financial literacy to the environment, Right for Education is a community where millions of Africans learn and discuss topics that are important to them.
+Constantly listening to our audience, we successfully manage to bridge the gap between cultures and create discussions across borders.

 We give people in even the remotest regions in Sub-Saharan Africa direct access to vital educational resources